 Always Wear the Proper Safety Equipment

 While wearing the proper safety equipment won’t necessarily help you avoid being involved in a motorcycle accident, it can reduce the chance of severe injuries or even death.
-Although motorcycle drivers and riders over the age of 21 do not have to wear a helmet in Texas, it’s important to note that a helmet can help protect you from a traumatic brain injury (TBI).
+Although motorcycle drivers and riders over the age of 21 do not have to wear a helmet in Texas, it’s important to note that a helmet can help protect you from a traumatic brain injury (TBI) or other type of head injury.

 Wearing the right type of jacket, boots, and pants as a motorcycle rider can help protect you from road rash.
 While road rash may not seem serious, it can lead to permanent scarring, permanent nerve damage, and deadly infections.